wynwynyn/Leonardo-IIDX/README.md

-# Yuancon now has bright LEDs!!
+# Yuancon now has bright LEDs!!*
-### (after a lot of modification and using an Arduino Leonardo instead of Yuan's STM32 based board)
+### *after a lot of modification and using an Arduino Leonardo instead of Yuan's STM32 based board

+Current version: v1.1.2

 As most people know, the Yuancon's LEDs are pretty dim.
 The aim of this project was to solve that and add a Dao-type secondary USB port to power the LEDs externally (using another USB port).
 This was achieved by drilling a hole in the Yuancon's casing next to the existing USB port, and mounting a Neutrik USB socket to act as an external port to the internal Arduino.
 The existing USB-C port was repurposed to provide a 5v power source to the LEDs.